PKIexr/CT-watcher/README.md

 ## tips

+Google Monitor is currently out of service, and Entrust Search has an anti-crawler mechanism.
-This watcher contains 4 third-party monitors, namely Censys, crt.sh, Facebook Monitor and SSLMate.
+Therefore, this watcher contains 4 third-party monitors, namely Censys, crt.sh, Facebook Monitor and SSLMate Spotter.
 And in the source code we give some examples of features.

 The free account has a query frequency limit (e.g., SSLMate can only query 10 pages per hour, which is a maximum of 1,000 certificates), so we recommend not to enter a large domain (e.g., "amazon.com", "microsoft.com", "netflix.com", "qq.com", etc.) as input, otherwise it will take a very long time.